Profiles

 Biography

-• Task-based numerical libraries and applications
+- Task-based numerical libraries and applications

-• Dense linear algebra
+- Dense linear algebra and scalable numerical algorithms

 Education